trygaanenson/mlb-pressure/README.md

 # Do Pitchers Become More Predictable Under Pressure?

-Clean, minimal R pipeline to reproduce the core tables/results used in the accompanying presentation.
+This project sets out to answer this question by using pitch-by-pitch MLB data to see if pitchers follow trends when they are under pressure.
+Clean, minimal R pipeline to reproduce the core tables/results found at [www.trygaanenson.com](https://www.trygaanenson.com/baseball)

 ## How to run
 1. Put the raw files in `data/raw/` using the tree below.